 Assessment of recognition of tax equity partner

-On recognition of a tax equity partner, we assess the appropriate recognition of their contribution as well as the method of recognition for the elements used to repay the partner, such as PTCs and tax attributes.
+On formation of a tax equity partnership, we assess the appropriate recognition of the partner’s contribution as well as the method of recognition for the elements used to repay the partner, such as PTCs and tax attributes.

-In assessing recognition of tax equity partners, we look at:
+In assessing the recognition of the partner’s contribution, we look at:

-– the expected flows of PTCs, tax attributes and cash payments expected to the partner
+– the expected flows of PTCs, tax attributes and cash payments to the partner

 – the rights and obligations of both us and the tax equity partner.